decredcommunity/outreach/pr-materials-march-2020.md

 Decred is distinct from Bitcoin in three key ways:

-1. Secure: Decred's is a fork-resistant store of value, proven to be twenty times more expensive to attack than Bitcoin thanks to its hybrid PoW/PoS model that places checks and balances between miners and stakeholders.
+1. Secure: Decred's is a fork-resistant store of value, proven to be twenty times more expensive to attack than Bitcoin (given equal conditions like hashrate and market cap) thanks to its hybrid PoW/PoS model that places checks and balances between miners and stakeholders.
-2. Adaptable: Decred has built-in formalized governance that allows it to make changes to its consensus rules while avoiding hard forks.
+2. Adaptable: Decred has built-in formalized governance that allows it to make changes to its consensus rules while avoiding sustained chain splits (and creation of new currencies).
 3. Sustainable: Both consistent funding through block rewards and the skin in the game model of stakeholder voting make Decred sustainable in the long-term.
 Where other projects are discussing developer funding, Decred is not only paying developers around the world - it's also autonomously selecting community leads, its PR firm, and building a decentralized exchange ruled by the collective intelligence of the community.

 Why haven't I ever heard of Decred?

-Decred has been quietly building over the past 3.5 years.
+Decred has been quietly building during its first 3 years.
 This has allowed the community to focus on creating a superior long-term store of value that will stand on its own - marketing can't substitute for a great product.

 When was Decred first launched?